Shivabajelan/sql-project-with-pubs-database/README.md

 ## 💬 Why I Built This

-As an online student learning SQL remotely, I created this repo to:
+As an aspiring data analyst, I believe in learning by doing.
+This repo helps me:
-- Practise what I’m learning
+- Practice real SQL skills
-- Keep track of my progress
+- Document my growth
-- Share my journey with others
+- Share my work with others
-- Build a portfolio of work
+- Stay consistent and motivated

 Recently, I even created a **Linked Server** on my own system (using my IP) so I could simulate cross-server querying — it felt like connecting two worlds together! 🌍